rsksmart/devportal-1.0/_rsk/index.md

 ---
+layout: rsk
+title: RSK Blockchain
 tags: rsk
-description: "What is Rootstock?"
+description: "What is RSK?"
-title: Rootstock Blockchain
-menu_title: Rootstock Blockchain
-section_title: Rootstock Blockchain
-menu_order: 2
+menu_order: 1000
+permalink: /rsk/
 ---

 RSK is the Smart Contract platform of Bitcoin.
 Its engine is a forked version of the EVM (Ethereum Virtual Machine), and the RVM (RSK Virtual Machine) is compatible with Ethereum [Smart Contracts](/develop) and the [tools](/tools) used to [deploy and interact](/tutorials/) with them.